apache/fury/README.md

 Here we give a quick start about how to use fury, see [User Guide](https://github.com/alipay/fury/blob/main/docs/user_guide.md) for more details about java serialization, zero-copy and row format.

 ### Fury java object graph serialization
-If you don't have cross-language requirements, using `Fury java object graph serialization` will have better performance.
+If you don't have cross-language requirements, using this mode will have better performance.
 ```java
 import io.fury.Fury;